 Claims are adjudicated by Corporate Services Network (CSN) on behalf of the insurer AIG.
 Below are their contact details:

 When completing the claim form, please ensure you are completing all sections of the form to the best of your knowledge.
 Additionally, you must advise of any other insurance that covers the same risk that you are entitled to claim under or have access to.

 Please send your completed claim form and supporting documents to Marsh and the HSU:

 Your claim will be assessed within 10 business days of receiving all required information.
 You will be contacted if further information is required to assess your claim.

-You must also follow the advice of or undertake the recommended treatment by a Doctor for your Disability, which includes seeking specialist treatment or undergoing rehabilitation and failure to do so, may result in the suspension or cessation of your benefits.
+You must also follow the advice of or undertake the recommended treatment by a Doctor for your Disability, which includes seeking specialist treatment or undergoing rehabilitation.
+Failure to do so may result in the suspension or cessation of your benefits.